jdonaldson/Parsnip.tmbundle/README.md

 	var f1 = function(x:Float,y:Float,z:Float){...}
 	var f2 = function(a:Int,b:Int,c:Int){...}
 	var f3 = function(d:String,e:String,f:String){...

+## Intelligent Spacing ##

+Parsnip can provide some nice spacing for comments, etc. in code:

+	var x = 4; // a comment goes here
+	var y = 20000; // another comment
+	var foobar = 'sadfasdfasdf'; // one more comment;

+After parsing this section with parsnip's pattern match column spacing, we have:

+	var x      = 4;              // a comment goes here
+	var y      = 20000;          // another comment
+	var foobar = 'sadfasdfasdf'; // one more comment;

+Note that the comments were excluded from the column spacing.
+Please also note that this technique only works for languages that have double forward slash comments, and will not work with any inline comments.

 ## Misc. ##
 Note: It's possible to use extra forward slashes instead of angle brackets for the "stalks" (e.g. `//(\w)/` instead of `>/(\w)/`).
 This makes them just a bit easier to type out.